Highlights

 Training and Certification

 Diving with Nitrox and mixed gases requires specialized training and certification.
-PADI, for example, offers Nitrox courses as part of its Advanced Open Water Diver certification, while technical diving agencies provide advanced courses for Trimix and other mixed gases.
+PADI, for example, offers Nitrox certification courses as part of its Advanced Open Water Diver certification, while technical diving agencies provide advanced courses for Trimix and other mixed gases.
 Proper training ensures that divers understand the risks and procedures associated with using these gases, including:

 Key Training Components